carlosperez/vim-settings/README.md

 My designer-inspired Vim config.
 It includes:

-- LESS, Stylus, Nunjucks and Handlebars syntax highlighting
+- Sass, LESS, Stylus, Nunjucks and Handlebars syntax highlighting
 - Nerd-tree with a familiar `CTRL-K, CTRL-B` trigger for Sublime users!
 - `CTRL-P` to fuzzy find files a-la `CMD-T` in Sublime
 - A not horrific colorscheme that is similar enough to the Sublime Monokai theme